Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Manages software updates, including the core OS, server tools and essential application dependencies.

-Pros of managed servers
+Pros of managed VPS hosting

 • Frees you from server maintenance, allowing you to focus on growing your website or business instead of backend tasks.